 As an ABA member you have access to the "Members Only" section of the website.
 Use these instructions to request access.
 If you prefer to follow us on the go - use these instructions to add WIX/ABA to your mobile devices.

 If you have questions, visit the Forum and ask (or join and be able to answer).
 If you seek to know more, read the Blog.
 Join the monthly meeting by RSVPing at the Upcoming Events link.
 Looking for more answers and resources, visit this page.
 And, finally, members can rent the extractor here.

 WHAT WE DO

 At Apalachee Beekeepers Association, we are dedicated to supporting individuals through our various initiatives.

 LEARN TO BE A BEEKEEPER

-The annual ABA Intro to Beekeeping Short Course will be held at the Wakulla County Extension Office Facilities on March 7, 2020.
+The annual ABA Intro to Beekeeping Short Course will be held February/ March 2021.
 Reserve your place online.
 The fee is $65 which includes membership in the Apalachee Beekeepers Association (and the FSBA!) for one year, along with literature, sessions with local experts, beverages, snacks and lunch.
-Register and reserve your place at the 2020 Short Course at this link.

 INVITE ABA TO PRESENT TO YOUR SCHOOL OR CLUB